ai4os/ai4-docs/source/user/overview/dashboard.rst

 This is where you can configure how to connect your storage to your deployment.
 You have two sections:

-1. **Provide your RCLONE credentials**
+1. **Storage configuration**

-   This is what will allow you to access your Nextcloud storage from inside your deployment.
+   This is what will allow you to access your storage from inside your deployment.

-   For this, you have to provide your **rclone** credentials.
+   You will be able to select any storage from the ones you have configured in you :ref:`Profile section <user/overview/dashboard:profile>`.

+   For advanced users, it is also possible to fill your RCLONE credentials manually.
    Please :ref:`go here <user/howto/rclone:2.
 Configuring rclone>` in order to find how to create them.

-   If you have previously linked a Nextcloud account in the profile section, you will be able to select which storage service you want to use and your credentials will be filled automatically.
-Otherwise you will have to introduce them manually.
-If you want to know more information about how to link your Nextcloud account, please :ref:`check this <user/overview/dashboard.html#profile>`.

 .. image:: /_static/images/dashboard-storage-rclone.png